Laidlaw Leadership and Research Programme Apply for the Laidlaw Programme

 Step three: Decide on your Leadership in Action period

-Think about what you’d like your Leadership in Action period to be.
-This period will take place in your second summer and last six weeks.
-It could be:
+Think in advance about what you’d like your Leadership in Action period to be.
+This is the period that takes place in your second summer and lasts six weeks.

 - A leadership expedition through an organisation from the approved list of central projects.